 You have plenty of toothaches.

-A little tooth pain every so often usually isn’t cause for concern—all it takes is an ice cube or a hot cup of coffee to temporarily affect a sensitive tooth.
+A little tooth pain every so often usually doesn’t cause for concern—all it takes is an ice cube or a hot cup of coffee to temporarily affect a sensitive tooth.
 However, if you’re experiencing frequent, severe tooth pain that’s making it difficult to eat, chew, and talk, something more serious is at play.
 Severe toothaches are often a sign of tooth decay that has progressed to an irreversible point, exposing the nerve endings in the pulp of your teeth and causing searing pain and sensitivity.
 If this is the case with only one tooth, a filling might do the trick—but if you’re experiencing pain and tooth decay with a few teeth, tooth extraction and a partial denture (or bridge) might be needed to preserve your jaw and overall oral health.

 You have trouble eating certain foods.